fortinet-fortisoar/solution-pack-command-and-control-response/README.md

 2. Playbook Collection(s)

     - 02 - Use Case - Command & Control Response (1):
-    Following is a list of playbooks in this solution pack.

     |**Playbook Name**|**Description**|
     | :- | :- |